Egress Window Wells and Egress Windows in Kansas City, Missouri

 Egress Window Requirements

-Egress is simply defined as “a path out,” which is why the term is used for these “emergency exit” windows, which have to be of a certain size and meet other regulations.
-In case of a fire or other emergency, you need larger windows for a safe escape from a dangerous situation.
-Your basement windows must be able to be operated from the inside without tools or keys, and when the windows are ajar, they must have an opening wide enough for a person to crawl through.
+Egress is simply defined as “a path out,” which is why the term is used for these “emergency exit” windows.
+Egress windows and window wells must follow specific size dimensions and meet other regulations.
+In case of a fire or other emergency, you need larger open windows for a safe escape from a dangerous situation.
+Your basement windows must be able to be operated from the inside without tools or keys, and when the windows are ajar, they must have a window opening wide enough for a person to crawl through.
 Basement egress windows have special requirements due to the fact that they are below ground.
 For your own safety, and the safety of others who may be staying in a basement room, you should install large egress windows that meet current code.
 Because the window must still be able to be utilized for escape in emergency situations, a window well must be installed.
 The well must be big enough to move in and easy to escape from.
 At Foundation 1, we’re well-trained in all the requirements for your egress window installation and will make sure your home can be safely escaped in case of emergency.
 We take special care in ensuring your new basement windows will meet egress requirements.
 If you are unsure of whether you need new windows, call us today.
 We provide free inspections of basement windows and a free estimate of installation costs.

 As an investor I always add an egress window to the homes I buy.
 It instantly adds more value to the home than the initial investment.
 It’s a no-brainer for me and Foundation 1 is my go to contractor.– Chris, Olathe